semberal/dbstress/README.md

 ## Results

-When a scenario run finishes, it creates two files in the output directory: `summary.${timestamp}.csv` and `complete.${timestamp}.json`.
+When a scenario run finishes, it creates file `summary.${timestamp}.csv` in the output directory.

-The CSV summary file doesn't contain details about individual database calls, but rather statistical values (min, max, mean, median and standard deviation) calculated from all/successful/failed samples.
-The JSON report contains summarized statistical values, as well, but unlike the CSV report it also contains exhaustive information about individual database calls (start/end time, number of rows fetched, updated rows count, etc).
+The CSV summary file contains statistical values (min, max, mean, median and standard deviation) calculated from all/successful/failed samples.

-After some consideration I decided to choose CSV and JSON formats to represent the _dbstress_ results, because they cover two slightly different uses cases.
-CSV summarized reports are very convenient when you would like to just copy&paste them into an Excel spreadsheet and create some quick performance graphs.
-JSON report, on the other hand, is less readable, but can be easily imported into _MongoDB_ or similar database and some more advanced reporting can be built on top of it.

 ## Issues
 If you have any problem with the application, find a bug or encounter an unexpected behaviour, please [create an issue](https://github.com/semberal/dbstress/issues/new) in the _dbstress_ [issue tracker](https://github.com/semberal/dbstress/issues) on GitHub.